alexa/alexa-auto-sdk/platforms/android/modules/addressbook/README.md

 The Alexa Auto SDK Address Book module provides the features required by a platform implementation to augment the communications and navigation capabilities of Alexa with user data such as phone contacts and/or navigation favorites ("home", "work", etc.), allowing the user to upload and access phone contacts, or navigation favorites, or both.

-> **Note:** In order to use the Address Book contact and navigation favorites uploading functionality, your product must be whitelisted by Amazon.
-See [Requesting Additional Functionality (whitelisting)](../../../../NEED_HELP.md#requesting-additional-functionality-whitelisting) for details.
+> **Note:** In order to use the Address Book contact and navigation favorites uploading functionality, your product must be placed on the allow list by Amazon.
+See [Requesting Additional Functionality](../../../../NEED_HELP.md#requesting-additional-functionality) for details.

 **Table of Contents**